Mrbusy13/Mrbusy13/README.md

-Hi My name is Nick Hughes
+Hi my name is Nick Hughes
 ===================================================================================================================================

 Full stack web developer
 ------------------------

-I'm a full stack web developer seeking my first developer role.
-I have a diverse background spanning retail, adventure tourism, events management, project management and residential construction.
+I'm a business change project manager in financial services turned web developer.
+I love problem solving and working with great people to deliver user focused solutions.

-What I love is problem solving, working with cool people, doing cool things.
-Fascinated by the magic of coding, when I learned that bootcamps are a valid way in to the tech industry I had to try, so signed up to the School of Code, an intensive 16 week full stack bootcamp.
-Having never written a line of code before, the learning curve was steep but I can now draw upon all the experience from my career to date and build full stack, responsive websites that focus on user interaction.
+Seeking a way in to the tech industry, I applied to the School of Code and was selected as one of ~130 from an applicant list of 3000 to attend their 16 week intensive full stack bootcamp.
+The pace of learning was intense and I have gone from never writing a line of code to building full stack applications that are responsive and user-focused.

-I don't know the future.
-I don't know where this will end.
-School of Code showed me where to begin.....and I will continue to learn and grow, as anything is possible.
+As technology helps us to understand, shape and grow the world around us, as a junior developer I’m excited to be a part of the future

 - 🌱 I'm currently working on : building my portfolio using three.js, react-three/fibre, vite
 - 🌱 I'm currently working on : developing my CSS skills